11 September 2024

 The Human Element: Cyber Security Training and Awareness in IAM

 No matter how sophisticated your cyber defences might be, unfortunately they are only as effective as the people who use them.
 Your employees are the first line of defence against hackers, malware, and other cyber threats, but at the same time, they can also be the weakest link.
 Phishing attacks, for example, often succeed because they can successfully exploit human vulnerabilities rather than flaws in your defences.
 With the help of a well-crafted phishing email, a criminal can deceive someone into revealing their credentials and bypassing the strongest IAM controls.
+Cyber security training is the best way to ensure your employees are prepared for any threats that may come their way.

 The Human Factor